i-rus/unit-test/README.md

 #endif
 };</pre>

-2. Define the test function implementation.
+**Step 2:** Define the test function implementation.
 The test function is defined as static, so treat it as any other static function.

 <pre>#ifdef ENABLE_UNIT_TEST